zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Inputs

-* Unless *undelegated test*, the name servers to the parent zone as found in [BASIC01] ("parent NS").
 * The name of the child zone ("child zone").
 * The fact if the child zone exists from [BASIC01].
-* The fact if the test type is undelegated test ("undelegate test") or not ("normal test").
+* The test type, "undelegate test" or "normal test".
+* If *normal test*, the name servers to the parent zone as found in [BASIC01] ("parent NS").
-* If *undelegated test*, the submitted name server data.
+* If *undelegated test*, the submitted delegation data, name server names and IP addresses for *child zone* ("undelegated data").

 ### Ordered description of steps to be taken to execute the method

 1. *Normal test*.
 For *undelegated test* go to 2.
    1. If child zone does not exists then return ERROR.
-   2. These steps assume that the servers of the parent zone behaves the same way as when [BASIC01] was run.
-   3. Create an SOA query for the *child zone* and send that one server of *parent NS* with RD flag unset.
+   2. Create an SOA query for the *child zone* and send that one server of *parent NS* with RD flag unset.
-   4. If the response response contains a referal to the child zone:
+   3. If the response response contains a referral to the child zone:
       1. Extract the name server names from the RDATA of the NS records in the authority section.
       2. Repeat the SOA query for *child zone* to the other name servers in "parent NS":
 	 1. If the response from a server has the AA bit set, ignore that response.
-	 2. If the response is a referal with other NS than found above, then add the name server names of the NS to the list of name servers of the delegation for the *child zone*.
+	 2. If the response is a referral with other NS than found above, then add the name server names of the NS to the list of name servers of the delegation for the *child zone*.
-      2. Return the set of name servers (name server names).
+      3. Return the set of name servers (name server names).
-      3. Processing the steps is stopped.
+      4. Processing the steps is stopped.
-   5. If the response is authoritative (AA bit set) and the answer section contains the SOA record of the child zone:
+   4. If the response is authoritative (AA bit set) and the answer section contains the SOA record of the child zone:
-      1. Repeat the query with the next server of *parent NS* until a server has responded with a referal or no more servers are available.
+      1. Repeat the query with the next server of *parent NS* until a server has responded with a referral or no more servers are available.
-      2. If a referal was found, go to step 4.
+      2. If a referral was found, go to step 3.
-      3. If no referal was found, send a query for the NS records instead, and use them as if it was a referal.
+      3. If no referral was found, send a query for the NS records instead, and use them as if it was a referral.
       4. Return the set of name servers (name server names).
       5. Processing the steps is stopped.

 2. *Undelegated test*.

-   1. Collect the name server names provided as indata for the test.
+   1. Collect the name server names from the *undelegated data*.
    2. Return the set of name servers (name server names).
    3. Processing the steps is stopped.

 ### Outcome(s)

-Unless ERROR was returned in the steps, outcome is the set of name servers.
+Unless ERROR was returned in the steps, outcome is the non-empty set of name servers.

 ### Special procedural requirements

-None.
+The method assumes that the servers of the parent zone behaves the same way as when [BASIC01] was run.
+It also assumes that for an *undelegated test* the *undelegated data* must be non-empty.

 ### Dependencies